KYC

 What is Identity Verification (IDV)?

 The process has three components.
-Document authentication checks that the ID document is genuine: security features, machine-readable zone data, chip data where present, and expiry date.
-Biometric matching compares a live selfie against the photo on the document using facial recognition.
-Database cross-referencing checks the extracted name and document number against government records, credit bureaus, and watchlists that form part of Know Your Customer (KYC) programs.
+Documentary checks confirm the ID document is genuine: security features, machine-readable zone data, chip data where present, and expiry date, using government-issued photo ID, passports, utility bills, or company registration documents.
+Biometric matching compares a live selfie or video feed against the photo or chip in the document, confirming both document authenticity and liveness in a single step.
+Electronic verification cross-references the extracted name and document number against government records, credit bureau files, electoral rolls, mortality registers, and the sanctions and PEP lists that form part of Know Your Customer (KYC) programs.

 Each component catches a different type of attack.
 Document checks catch forgeries.
 Biometric matching catches imposters presenting someone else's valid document.
 Database checks catch people using real identities that belong to sanctioned individuals, deceased persons, or known fraudsters.